sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 - :envvar:`MAKE` - one useful setting for this variable when building Sage is ``MAKE='make -jNUM'`` to tell the ``make`` program to run ``NUM`` jobs in parallel when building.
+  Note that not all Sage packages (e.g. ATLAS) support this variable.

   Some people advise using more jobs than there are CPU cores, at least if the system is not heavily loaded and has plenty of RAM; for example, a good setting for ``NUM`` might be between 1 and 1.5 times the number of cores.